SleepyZip/qudian-obsidian/README.md

 - `theme.css`: Obsidian theme stylesheet
 - `Qudian Theme Demo.md`: a sample note showcasing the theme's styling

-## Features

 ### Scanlines

-An optional, subtle CRT scanline overlay.
+An optional, CRT scanline overlay can be added with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
 The same kind of effect you'll see in CoQ itself.
-Off by default, toggle and opacity (1–25%) adjustable from **Settings → Style Settings → Qudian**:
+Off by default, toggle and opacity adjustable from **Settings → Style Settings → Qudian**:

 ![Scanlines toggle and opacity slider in Style Settings](Images/scanlines-settings.png)